-Back in 2016, at the end of my first year at University, I started work on 3d modeling a creature that has fascinated me since the 90’s.
+Back in 2016, at the end of my first year at University, I started work on 3d modelling a creature that has fascinated me since the 90’s.
 The Shadows, from Babylon 5.

-Now my abilities were vastly lacking at the time, being only familiar with modeling in 3ds Max, and a tiny bit of touching up in a sculpting package.
-As such, I ended up with a model that was —looking at it now— simply dreadful.
+Now my abilities were vastly lacking at the time, being only familiar with modelling in 3ds Max, and a tiny bit of touching up in a sculpting package.
+As such, I ended up with a model that was simply dreadful.

 With the model finished in Max, I imported it into Mudbox where I added a few tertiary details.

 At this point I stopped working on this model, because even with the limited 3D experience I had at the time, I could tell that this was not what I wanted.
 It simply was not the quality I was looking for.
 So I put it aside for a later time, when I would have more knowledge and ability to do this creature justice.

 One year later, July 2017, I reopened this old file, and once I got over my initial shock of how dreadful it looked, I decided to overhaul it completely.
 By now —having finished my second year at Teesside University— I had far more experience modelling, but most especially digital sculpting and retopologizing.

 So I dumped this severely lacking base model into zBrush, and started reworking it.
 The whole structure was completely off.
 Studying more the Shadow creatures, it’s clear that their ‘middle’ set of legs are larger than the front and back set of legs.
 Also the entire body is much smaller compared to the legs than I originally thought.

 After a few days spent reworking it in zBrush, the Shadow creature is now —in my opinion— much closer to what its movie counterpart looks like.